noaione/yuusha-shoukan-ln/sources/v10/chapter0.md

 [...This isn’t the only time you’re taking a break though?]

 [Hahaha, is that right?
-Well, isn’t it fine…...
+Well, isn’t it fine...
 The fact that the King isn’t busy means that the people have a lot of power to run the country.]

 After the girl...
 King Hydra laughed and said that, she began walking away with the knights in tow.